top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/20_probability_basics.md

 In mobile robotics we use the Gaussian, or normal, distribution a lot.

 Comment: The banana distribution is the official distribution in robotics! - AC
+Comment: The banana distribution is Gaussian! http://www.roboticsproceedings.org/rss08/p34.pdf - LP

 The 1-D Gaussian distribution pdf is given by: